-Copycat of Queso Dip (Mexican Cheese Dip) sold in jars in the US and the Queso dip at Mexican restaurants.
-The unique thing about this recipe is that it's made with real cheese and yet it stays silky smooth even when it cools!
-Read more in the post above for details.
-Recipe VIDEO below so you can see how smooth it is at room temperature.
+Recipe VIDEO above.
+Copycat of Queso Dip (Mexican Cheese Dip) sold in jars in the US and at Mexican restaurants.
+Made with real cheese and stays silky smooth even when it cools!
+AND it reheats perfectly.
 Makes about 2.5 cups.
 IMPORTANT: Please read Note 1 regarding store bought shredded cheese.

 Add salt to taste - amount required depends on saltiness of cheese used - and stir through coriander.

 Stir in milk or water to adjust consistency (I use 2 tbsp) - the dip thickens when it cools, and milk can be added later to adjust to taste.

 Remove from heat.
 Serve warm or at room temperature - it will be soft and scoopable even when it cools.

 Store in the refrigerator.
 When refrigerated, it becomes the consistency of the cheese spread sold in jars that are not in the refrigerator section.
 Reheat in microwave and adjust consistency as desired with a tiny bit of milk.
 If you add too much, just put on stove again until it thickens.